drevops/behat-screenshot/README.md

 [![License](https://poser.pugx.org/integratedexperts/behat-screenshot/license)](https://packagist.org/packages/integratedexperts/behat-screenshot)

 ## Features
-* Make screenshot using `I save screenshot` or `save screenshot` step definition.
+* Create a screenshot using `I save screenshot` or `save screenshot` step definition.
-* Make screenshot when test fails.
+* Create a screenshot when test fails.
-* Screnshot is saved as HTML page for Goutte driver.
+* Screenshot is saved as HTML page for Goutte driver.
-* Screnshot is saved as both HTML and PNG image for Selenium driver.
+* Screenshot is saved as both HTML and PNG image for Selenium driver.
-* Screenshot directory can be specified through environment variable `BEHAT_SCREENSHOT_DIR` - useful for CI systems to override values in `behat.yml`.
+* Screenshot directory can be specified through environment variable `BEHAT_SCREENSHOT_DIR` (useful for CI systems to override values in `behat.yml`).
+* Screenshots can be purged after every test run by setting `purge: true` (useful during test debugging).

 ## Installation
 `composer require integratedexperts/behat-screenshot`